-Dana Hanchin, President & CEO of HDC MidAtlantic, announced the promotion of Heather Haverstick to Resident Services Manager and Ian Rawhauser to Assistant Director of Real Estate Development.
+Dana Hanchin, President & CEO of HDC MidAtlantic, announced the promotion of Andrew Dunn to Facilities Manager, Heather Haverstick to Resident Services Manager and Ian Rawhauser to Assistant Director of Real Estate Development.

 As Resident Services Manager, Haverstick is responsible for managing a staff of Resident Services Coordinators, who work to provide access to information, services and resources to encourage resident growth, independence and stability at 38 HDC MidAtlantic properties located throughout Pennsylvania.